concat-fuse/concat-fuse/README.md

     cat *.txt > large_file

 But instead of creating `large_file`, it creates a virtual file and accesses the original `*.txt` files instead.

-`concat-fuse` can be used for example to do gapless playback of video files (when the video format allows it) or to access archive files that have been `split` into multiple parts.
 Alternatives such as `mkfifo` or regular piping can be used similarly, but fail at providing random access to the data.

+`concat-fuse` is especially useful when it comes to do gapless playback of video files (when the video format allows it) or to accessing archive files that have been `split` into multiple parts and where a temporary file would be to slow and cumbersome to deal with.

 Compilation